StanfordSNR/guardian-agent/README.md

 Make sure SSH guardian agent is installed on both your local and intermediary machine.

-Start an SSH session to the intermediary machine with secure agent forwarding enabled:
+Start guarded SSH agent forwarding to the intermediary machine:

 ```
 [local]$ sga-guard <intermediary>
 ```

-To use the the forwarded agent on the intermediary:
+Then, to use the forwarded agent on the intermediary:
 ```
 [intermediary]$ sga-run <server> [command]
 ```